srobb1/Pheno_odk_test/README.md

 # pheno-odk-test

-**The ontologies on this reposotory are for testing and teaching purposes only**
+**The ontologies on this repository are for testing and teaching purposes only**

 ## Versions